-A computer repair technician works for a company that provides computer repair services to clients.
+A CompTIA A+ technician works for a company that provides computer repair services to clients.
 You will be working as a field technician who travels to the job site to diagnose and fix the problems.
-A usual day for a computer repair technician will be:
+A usual day for a CompTIA A+ technician will be:

 - Report to office

 - First thing is to pick up a call list from the clients.

 - The first task might be a non-functioning DVD or CD drive.
 You, as the technician, will diagnose the problem and replace the part needed for the computer.

 - The next stop is a grandpa, who has a laptop that has been freezing a lot lately.
 Most probably it has adware or virus installed on it.
 You will run a scan program on his laptop and let the program remove any unwanted ads and viruses.
 Rebooting the computer should end the job there.

 - It’s probably lunch time!!
 Stop at your favorite eatery to grab some welcome food after those three successful jobs.